fairbanksroleplay/docs/docs/server-handbook/rules.md

 <b>Weapons</b>

-- Sniper and Shotgun are <b>strictly</b> reserved for staff & department members
 - Must use the appropriate weapon - cannot use a G36C on patrol
 - Cannot withdraw an Assault Weapon from their person - must be grabbed from their trunk
 - Cannot shoot unarmed suspects for no reason